As you know, if you’ve been ever been in a relationship with a woman, the secrets of pleasing a woman in bed can be somewhat elusive.

 Intrepid researchers at the University of Ottawa investigated 250 Frenchwoman between the ages of 18 and 67, of whom 75 said they had difficulty reaching orgasm during sexual play with their partners.

-The researchers asked them to complete a questionnaire which revealed details of the emotions, thoughts, feelings and behaviors which would demonstrate the differences in how the mind works during sex between the women who found it easy to orgasm and the ones who did not.
+The researchers asked them to complete a questionnaire.
+This revealed details of the emotions, thoughts, feelings and behaviors which make it easy (or not) for women to orgasm.

 The study author, Pascal De Sutter, found that neither group of women had any difficulty reaching orgasm when they were pleasing themselves (self-stimulation).
 In other words, during masturbation, women appear to be easily able to focus on erotic fantasies.